revtut/go-pex/README.md

 }
 ```

 And you queried the database to get the employees.
-Now suppose you want to return the result to a regular user (userType = 1).
+Now suppose you want to return (_ActionRead_) the result to a regular
-Of course you don't want to show the income of the employee to a regular user, you have to remove it somehow.
+user (userType = 1).
+Of course you don't want to show the income of the employees to a regular user, you have to remove it.
-For that you set the permission to **0** in the **income** field in the **index = 1** and then you just have to calll this function:
+For that you set the permission to **0** in the **income** field in the **index = 1** and then you just have to call
+extract fields function.

 ```go
 fields := ExtractFields(employee, userType, ActionRead)
 ```

-This will return an interface that contains all the fields in the struct that the user has access.
+This will return an interface that contains all the fields in the struct that the user has permission.
 The key in the result is the JSON key if the JSON tag exists otherwise its the field name.

 ```json